Anant/Cassandra.Realtime/connect-api-with-kafka-consumers/README.md

   ```
   gp preview $(gp url 8080)/ui/docker-kafka-server/topic
   ```
+(If AKHQ was already on that page, make sure to refresh the view).
 You should see our consumer group (`send-to-cassandra-api-consumer`) listed as a consumer on topic `record-cassandra-leaves-avro`:

 ![Topics in AKHQ](https://raw.githubusercontent.com/Anant/cassandra.realtime/gitpod/connect-api-with-kafka-consumers/screenshots/akhq-topics.png)